AtanasovAtanas/interactive-content/EN/03-CSS-and-Typography/03-css-typography-properties.md

 [slide]
 ## Word Break

-`word-break` defines how words should break, when reaching the end of line.
+`word-break` defines how words should break when reaching the end of the line.

 The values of this property are:
 * `normal`– words with no space will not break;